Baltimore jury awards $229.6M in medical malpractice lawsuit

 The Baltimore Sun reports the jury returned the verdict against Johns Hopkins Bayview Medical Center Monday.

-Attorney Mary Koch represented Erica Byron, who gave birth nearly five years ago.
+Attorney Mary Koch represented Erica Byrom, who gave birth nearly five years ago.
 Koch says the award will likely be reduced to just over $200 million because of state laws capping malpractice verdicts.

-The lawsuit claimed Byron, who had preeclampsia, declined a C-section because doctors erroneously told her the baby would die or suffer brain damage.
+The lawsuit claimed Byrom, who had preeclampsia, declined a C-section because doctors erroneously told her the baby would die or suffer brain damage.

-Defense attorneys argued the injury to the baby occurred after Byron "tied (the hospital's) proverbial hands" regarding the delivery method.
+Defense attorneys argued the injury to the baby occurred after Byrom "tied (the hospital's) proverbial hands" regarding the delivery method.

 A hospital spokeswoman says the facility will appeal the verdict.